Photometric Redshift Calibration Requirements for WFIRST Weak Lensing Cosmology: Predictions from CANDELS: Cosmic Variance

-Selecting galaxies randomly from the sky or based on environment for redshift calibration certainly suffers from cosmic variance.
-Different density of objects in the large scale structure, does not guarantee calibration of types that are not spectroscopically observed.
-Selecting the spectroscopic calibration sample systematically from the well-occupied color-space instead will not suffer from the loss of different types of galaxies.
+Photometric redshifts measured from multi-band SEDs need spectroscopic observations to calibrate the systematics in redshift measurements due to lack of precision in low resolution SEDs.
+Selecting spectroscopic samples of galaxies randomly or based on environment for redshift calibration suffers from cosmic variance, as by definition they are do not cover the whole range of possible SED shapes.
+Selecting the spectroscopic calibration sample systematically from the well-occupied color-space instead should not suffer as much from the loss of different types of galaxies.
+However, we note that the quantification of cosmic variance in redshift calibration with SOMs for weak lensing is critical and can not be done with these small observed data sets.
 Capak et al.~(in prep) explore the effect of cosmic variance in more depth, exploiting large cosmological simulations of galaxies, comparable in size to that of the \emph{WFIRST} HLS.